 - Bladder Diary: recording how often and how much you urinate over a few days

-These tests help to confirm whether your symptoms are due to BPH and to rule out other possible causes.
+These tests help to confirm whether your prostate symptoms are due to BPH and to rule out other possible causes.

-Treatment Options
+Enlarged Prostate Treatment Options

-Treatment depends on the severity of your symptoms, how much they impact your life, and your overall health.
+BPH treatments depend on the severity of your symptoms, how much they impact your life, and your overall health.
 Many men with mild symptoms do not need active treatment and are managed with regular monitoring.

 Non-Surgical Treatment Options